NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 ## **googlefont**

 > Installs a Google font that can be used throughout other CSS property declarations.
 Place the font family name to use in the "Replacement Text" field.
-THe font family name can be obtained from the [Google Fonts](https://fonts.google.com/) website
+The font family name can be obtained from the [Google Fonts](https://fonts.google.com/) website

 **EXAMPLE:**